brevans/ood-conf/README.md

 Deployments are handled with Ansible.
 You need an ssh key authorized to log in as root on the ondemand nodes to deploy.
 Configuration files are either static or `jinja2` templated files all kept in the `config` directory.
 Please take a look at the playbook `ood-deploy.yml` for annotations and links to relevant ood documentation.

-### Tags

-Tasks in the playbook are [tagged](https://docs.ansible.com/ansible/latest/playbooks_tags.html) with categories.
-To just see a list, run `ansible-playbook --list-tags ood-deploy.yml`.
-The general idea is that you can either run all (and should when configuring a fresh install), or just redeploy the announcements, for example.

 ### To Deploy

 To dry run: